Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

 2. When the instance of the [Tizen.Applications.AppControl](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.AppControl.html) class is created, set the operation and MIME type.
-In this example, the application control launches an application which has the `AppControlOperations.View` operation and the `image/jpeg` MIME type.
+In this example, the application control launches an application that has the `AppControlOperations.View` operation and the `image/jpeg` MIME type.

     The `Operation` property is mandatory information for the launch request.
-If the operation is not specified, `AppControlOperations.Default` is used for the launch request.
+If the operation is not specified, `AppControlOperations.Default` is used for the launch request:

     ```csharp
     appControl.Operation = AppControlOperations.View;